Tying your own shoe laces requires a level of dexterity most children don’t possess until they’re between five and seven, so take it slow.

 Double Knot at End

 If all else fails or your child is unable to master this skill then alternatives to shoelaces are available.
-Obviously Velcro is the easiest way of fastening shoes however if your child has shoes with lace holes then please see equipment list for alternatives.
+Obviously Velcro is the easiest way of fastening shoes however if your child has shoes with lace holes then please see Shoelace Tying Alternative Strategies for more information.